saleh-old/genetic-algorithm/README.md

 - it's fast and optimized.
 - Supports both fitness_goal and iterations for ending the evolution process.
-- It's been tailored to be used at your custom use cases.
+- Tailored to be used at your custom use cases.
 - No dependencies are required.

 ## Usage Example